HOMESCHOOL CO-OP

 Our Mission:

-Calvary Chapel Hybrid Education Cooperative, CCHEC, is a non-denominational tutorial cooperative learning center committed to providing a Christ-centered educational opportunity to both challenge and encourage students to grow academically, socially, and spiritually.
-All courses emphazise a Biblical worldview that honors and glorifies our Lord Jesus Christ.
+Calvary Chapel Hybrid Education Cooperative, CCHEC, is a non-denominational tutorial cooperative committed to providing a Christ-centered educational opportunity to both challenge and encourage students to grow academically, socially, and spiritually.
+All courses emphasize a Biblical worldview that honors and glorifies our Lord Jesus Christ.

 Train up a child in the way he should go, and when he is old he will not depart from it.